 Even though I keep my head down, I can see the light is getting brighter.
 I know it will burn me, but I keep going.
 One more step, then another and another.
 But suddenly something feels different, and I look back over my shoulder.
-Catherine has stopped several feet behind me.
+Catherine is waiting several feet behind me.
 She nods again, urging me to keep moving forward, knowing I need to do this on my own.
-So, I do.

 He’s right there in front of me now.
 I look up for only a few seconds, but it’s long enough to see he’s holding my baby in one arm and a torch in his other hand.
 The golden light glistens on his face.
 He looks like a prince or a warrior or maybe both.
 Or a gallant knight who’s come to the rescue, just like in my book.